 "Recalling the fact that Satsang movement has been started to spread true religion and peace and tranquillity in the world and attract the people towards the Holy Feet of Huzur Radhasoami Dayal, we feel that this object can be better served by maintaining mutual affection and brotherly relations among the different sects......."
-Program Length: 15 Minutes.
-Click to Hear This Edition of the Sant Mat Satsang PODcast [via Blog Talk Radio]:
+Click to Hear This Edition of the Sant Mat Satsang PODcast [@ Youtube]:

-January 2011 Sant Mat Satsang PODcast: My Guest is Veena Howard, translator of, "Philosophy of Liberation", by Maharshi Mehi, and the book, "Harmony of All Religions", by Swami Sant Sevi Ji Maharaj.
+Sant Mat Satsang PODcast: Sant Mat and Hinduism: Introducing the Sant Tulsi Sahib -- Maharshi Mehi Satsang of India and Nepal.
 All about Traditional Sant Mat from an Indian Perspective.
 A delightful conversation introducing listeners to a rare spiritual path from India known as Sant Mat, which means, The Way of the Saints.
 It also can be translated as, The Path of the Masters.
-Program Length: One Hour and 17 Minutes.
-Click to Hear This Edition of the Sant Mat Satsang PODcast [via Blog Talk Radio]:
+Click to Hear This Edition of the Sant Mat Satsang PODcast [@ Youtube]:

-June 2009 Sant Mat Satsang PODcast.
-Click to Hear This Edition of the Sant Mat Satsang PODcast [via Blog Talk Radio]:
+Ascension of the Soul, Part 1 of a 5-Part Series.
+Click to Hear This Edition of the Sant Mat Satsang PODcast [@ Youtube]:

 Radhasoami Books Online: The Writings of Soami Ji Maharaj: Sar Bachan Radhasoami Poetry, Part One, Sar Bachan Radhasoami Poetry, Part Two, Sar Bachan Radhasoami Prose, Soami Ji Maharaj's Letters to Huzur Maharaj, Swami Ji's Commentary on the Jap Ji of Guru Nanak, and, Last Words of Soami Ji Maharaj: *Writings of Soami Ji Maharaj*

-Sant Mat at Twitter, a news feed about the latest Sant Mat blogs, posts, quotes, announcements, podcasts, websites, and videos: *CLICK*.
+Sant Mat @ Twitter, a news feed about the latest Sant Mat blogs, posts, quotes, announcements, podcasts, websites, and videos: *CLICK*.

-Sant Mat at Tumblr, a news feed about the latest Sant Mat blogs, posts, quotes, announcements, podcasts, websites, and videos: *CLICK*.
+Sant Mat @ Tumblr, a news feed about the latest Sant Mat blogs, posts, quotes, announcements, podcasts, websites, and videos: *CLICK*.

-Sant Mat Radhasoami at Facebook: All About Sant Mat, Radha Soami, Surat Shabd Yoga Inner Light and Sound Meditation, Love and Devotion (Prem and Bhakti), Union With God, Music, Poetry, Radio, Podcasts, Prose, Book Reviews, Quotes from Spiritual Classics and Scriptures from India, Satsang Discourses from Ancient Times up to the Living Present the Path of the Masters: *CLICK*
+Sant Mat Radhasoami @ Facebook: All About Sant Mat, Radha Soami, Surat Shabd Yoga -- Inner Light and Sound Meditation, Love and Devotion (Prem and Bhakti), Union With God, Music, Poetry, Radio, Podcasts, Prose, Book Reviews, Quotes from Spiritual Classics and Scriptures from India, Satsang Discourses from Ancient Times up to the Living Present -- the Path of the Masters: *CLICK*

-Sant Mat Meditation and Spirituality Blog at Medium: *CLICK*
+Sant Mat Meditation and Spirituality Blog @ Medium: *CLICK*

-Sant Mat Fellowship LINKS PAGE at Yahoo Groups: This is the most comprehensive links page online dedicated to the Path of the Masters.
-The research that has gone into this page is intended to provide online resources from an inter-faith, non-sectarian perspective exploring Inner Light and Sound Meditation Surat Shabd Yoga, Sant Mat, The Path of the Masters, Radhasoami, Kabir Panth, also Online Books including Sacred Texts from India: *CLICK*.
+Sant Mat Fellowship LINKS PAGE @ Wordpress: This is the most comprehensive links page online dedicated to the Path of the Masters.
+The research that has gone into this page is intended to provide online resources from an inter-faith, non-sectarian perspective exploring Inner Light and Sound Meditation -- Surat Shabd Yoga, Sant Mat, The Path of the Masters, Radhasoami, Kabir Panth, also Online Books including Sacred Texts from India: *CLICK*.

-Radhasoami Surat Shabd Yoga Community at Live Journal: *CLICK*
+Radhasoami Surat Shabd Yoga Community @ Live Journal: *CLICK*